-Heated Front Seats
+Heated and Ventilated Front Seats

-If you cannot feel temperature change or pain to the skin, the seat heater may cause burns.
-To reduce the risk of burns, people with such a condition should use care when using the seat heater, especially for long periods of time.
+If temperature change or pain to the skin cannot be felt, the seat heater may cause burns.
+To reduce the risk of burns, use care when using the seat heater, especially for long periods of time.
 Do not place anything on the seat that insulates against heat, such as a blanket, cushion, cover, or similar item.
 This may cause the seat heater to overheat.
 An overheated seat heater may cause a burn or may damage the seat.

-If equipped, the controls are on the center stack.
-The engine must be running to operate the heated seats.
+If available, the buttons are on the climate control panel.
+To operate, the engine must be running.

-Press W or W to heat the driver or passenger seat cushion.
+Press # or # to heat the driver or passenger seat cushion and seatback.
+Indicator lights on the button show the current setting.

-Press the control once for the highest setting.
-With each press of the control, the heated seat will change to the next lower setting, and then the off setting.
-Three lights indicate the highest setting and one light the lowest.
+Press the button once for the highest setting.
+With each press of the button, the heated seat will change to the next lower setting, and then to the off setting.
+The lights indicate three for the highest setting and one for the lowest.